ionic-team/capacitor-site/pages/docs/v3/plugins/ios.md

 Returning `true` causes the WebView to abort loading the URL.
 Returning `false` causes the WebView to continue loading the URL.
 Returning `nil` will defer to the default Capacitor policy.

+## Advanced configuration

+Capacitor iOS plugins are CocoaPods libraries, so to add dependencies, required frameworks or any other advanced configurations you have to edit the `.podspec` file created by the plugin generator, check the [podspec reference](https://guides.cocoapods.org/syntax/podspec.html) to see all possible options.